 Building a big bench is a team effort.
 Training the standard barbell bench alone may not be enough to push your strength past a certain point.
 Intermediate and advanced athletes in particular rely on a wide array of accessory movements to shore up weaknesses and maximize the value of their training.

-You should select from both single-joint isolation movements and other compound lifts when choosing your bench press accessories.
+You should select from both single-joint isolation movements and other compound lifts when choosing your bench press accessory exercises.
 Isolation exercises like the pressdown or reverse curl are great for increasing your work capacity and muscle mass.
-Compound accessories, such as the close-grip bench or dip can help strengthen specific muscles or ranges of motion that you can’t access through your standard bench.
+Compound accessories, such as the close-grip bench press or dip can help strengthen specific muscles or ranges of motion that you can’t access through your standard bench.

 You should pay heed to how you breathe while you bench.
 Proper breathing protocols for high-effort lifting involve filling your chest with air and bracing your core as though you were about to be punched in your stomach.